cvgellhorn/mail-redactor/README.md

 mail-redactor
 ===========
-> Fool all the evil mail harvesting bots
+> Fool all the evil mail harvesting bots by randomly splitting and wrapping mail addresses

 # Installation
     npm install mail-redactor